hemaldias/hemaldias.github.io/_projects/homecell.md

 We aim to use homes to create a shift in behaviour and apply these in public spaces for a greener future in cities.

 ![](\images\homecell\impact.png)

+---

+## My Role

+My contributions to the project include:

+* Design research (desk research and interviewing experts)

+* Independently developing the functional prototype

+* Feasibility and impact studies

+* Editing the project video

+---

+## Project Video